 Once tilapia has cooled, lightly shred fillets into a mixing bowl.
 Add crackers, mayonnaise, 2 tsp. minced shallot, 2 tsp. lemon juice, half the Old Bay seasoning, half the parsley (reserve remaining of each for garnish), and a pinch of pepper to bowl and thoroughly combine.
 Set aside, 5 minutes.After 5 minutes, stir tilapia-cracker mixture until slightly sticky mixture forms.

 Cook the Fish Cakes

-Form tilapia mixture into four evenly-sized fish cakes, about 4" in diameter.
+Form fish cake mixture into four evenly-sized fish cakes, about 4" in diameter.
 Avoid pressing cakes together too tightly when forming.
 They should just hold together, staying delicate and flaky.

 Toss the Salad

-Plate dish as pictured on front of card, garnishing fish cakes with remaining parsley, remaining Old Bay seasoning (to taste), and serving a lemon wedge on the side.
+Plate dish as pictured on front of card, garnishing fish cakes with remaining parsley and remaining Old Bay seasoning (to taste).
+Squeeze lemon wedge over to taste.
 Bon appétit!

 Home Chef is a meal kit delivery service - order and receive home food delivery weekly.

 Choose from 21 fresh recipes featuring steak, chicken, pork, fish, vegetarian options, and beyond to meet your cooking needs each week.